christian-schlichtherle/fun-io/docs/module-structure-and-features.md

 ### Fun I/O Commons Compress

 ::: tip
-Use this module when working with ZIP files and its derivatives (JAR, WAR, EAR etc).
+Use this module when processing archive files (JAR, 7zip, TAR, ZIP and derivatives).
-It provides better performance and more accuracy when processing archive entries.
+It provides better performance and more accuracy than the module `fun-io-bios`.
 :::

 The module